hendrikjoosten/Coursera-DevOps-Professional-Certificate/README.md

 Guided by experts at IBM, you will be prepared for success.​ Labs and projects in this certificate program are designed to equip job-ready hands-on skills that will help you launch a new career in a highly in-demand field.

 This professional certificate is suitable for both - those who have none or some programming experience, as well as those with and without college degrees.

+## Applied Learning Project

+Throughout the courses in this Professional Certificate,  you will develop a portfolio of projects to demonstrate your proficiency using various popular tools and technologies in DevOps and Cloud Native Software Engineering.

+You will:

+ - Create applications using Python programming language, using different programming constructs and logic, including functions, REST APIs, and various Python libraries.

+ - Develop Linux Shell Scripts using Bash and automate repetitive tasks

+ - Create projects on GitHub and work with Git commands

+ - Build  and deploy applications composed of several microservices and deploy  them to cloud using containerization tools (such as Docker, Kubernetes,  and OpenShift); and serverless technologies

+ - Employ various tools for automation, continuous integration (CI) and  continuous deployment (CD) of software including Chef, Puppet, GitHub  Actions, Tekton and Travis.

+ - Secure and Monitor your applications and cloud deployments using tools like sysdig and Prometheus.